sky-chaser-high/adobe-illustrator-scripts/README.md

 2. Enter a line number or select a line from the list below that you want to move.

 > **Warning**
-> Since using copy and paste functions inside the script, it will lose if you have copied the content in advance.
+> Since using copy and paste functions inside the script, it will be lost if you have copied the content in advance.

 > **Note**
 > Pan that the selected line is centered in the window.